Simple Living With Nature

 Echinacea Root

 Echinacea root makes a powerful tincture, but is also good in a tea.
-It does have a bit of a bitter taste, but works well when combined with other, better tasting herbs.
+It does have a bit of a bitter taste, but it works well when combined with other, better tasting herbs.

 Astragalus